Amination

 Amination is the process by which an amine group is introduced into an organic molecule.
 This type of reaction is important because organonitrogen compounds are pervasive.

 Reactions

 Aminase enzymes

 Enzymes that catalyse this reaction are termed aminases.
-Amination can occur in a number of ways including reaction with ammonia or another amine such as an alkylation, reductive amination and the Mannich reaction.
+Enzymatic amination can occur in a number of ways including reaction with ammonia or another amine such as an alkylation, reductive amination and the Mannich reaction.

-Acid-catalysed hydroamination
+Alcohol substitutions

 Many alkyl amines are produced industrially by the amination of alcohols using ammonia in the presence of solid acid catalysts, to dehydrate the alcohol into an alkene.
 Illustrative is the production of tert-butylamine: